 The best way to avoid fraud is to use an auto notary public to assist with execution of purchase documents.
 These notary services significantly reduce the incidence of fraud because they validate identity of the parties and the paperwork as part of the process.
 The end result is a binding transaction that’s exactly what the buyer and seller intend – and you can even arrange for the convenience of mobile notary services.
 Trust a notary public service for assistance with executing paperwork for a used car purchase or other important documents.

-10 Things to Consider Before Buying a Used Car
+Car Notary Guide: Factors to Consider When Buying a Car